romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you selectively run jobs within a workflow based on the type of event that triggered the workflow?
+Q: In GitHub Actions, how can you selectively run jobs within a workflow based on the type of event that triggered the workflow?
 <details><summary>Show the answer</summary><p>

 - **Employ the if: github.event_name == 'event_type' condition at the start of each job to specify when the job should run based on the event type**